hannahhellwig/feature-pages-for-volumental/README.md

 The menu should be Volumental's exisiting, try copy to your best ability.
 The menu should work on all screen sizes.

 #### Hero background image
-A large top cover image or video in the hero section that work on all devices.
+A large top cover image or video in the hero section that works on all devices.

 #### Information section
-Short brief about the customer and link to their webpage.
+A short brief about the customer and link to their webpage.

 #### A grid
-Responsive grid with either images, text or both that shows their collaboration.
+A Rresponsive grid with either images, text or both that shows their collaboration.

 #### Footer
 A navigational footer with social media links.